We'll help you improve your relationship with the water by showing you how to let it support you.

 Our lessons are 1:1 because we recognise that, while there are universal problems and difficulties for humans in water, we all have different degrees of fear, different levels of coordination, and our own learning pace.

 We use the Alexander Technique to show you how to relax your neck, breathe easily and allow the water to support you.
-We guide you, physically and philosophically, to enjoy your time in the water.
+We guide you, practically and philosophically, to enjoy your time in the water.

 We encourage you to approach every aspect of swimming – being in the water, breathing, floating, moving efficiently – in a different way… different from instinctively struggling through the water without really trusting it to support you, which is how most people learn to swim.